 There was a time when I couldn’t figure out why my gut felt unsettled.
 I was eating well, staying hydrated, and doing all the “right” things—yet still felt off: bloated some days, restless on others, and irritable for no clear reason.
-It wasn’t until I started learning about magnesium that the puzzle pieces began to fit together.
+It wasn’t until I started learning about magnesium that the puzzle pieces fall into place.
 This essential mineral turned out to be far more connected to my digestion and sense of calm than I’d ever realised.

 When Stress Drains the Body